ALIYA2Group/Mod20_Segment_3/README2.md

 [Visualize Arctic and Antarctic Sea Ice](https://livingatlas.arcgis.com/sea-ice/)

-Here ar the Questions the team hopes to answer with the data
+* Here ar the Questions the team hopes to answer with the data Based on past features of science exploration and calculation on melting and atmosphere changes we extracted, transformed and loaded the selected trends to show the sea-ice diminishing from 2003-2020 to try and predict at what point in time in the future these factors would impact the melting of the arctic sea ice extent.

-## BASED ON PAST FEATURES OF SCIENCE EXPLORATION AND CALCULATION ON MELTING AND ATMOSPHERE CHANGES WE EXTRACTED, TRANSFORMED AND LOADED THE SELECTED TRENDS TO  SHOW THE SEA-ICE DIMINISHING FROM 2003-2020 TO TRY AND PREDICT AT WHAT POINT IN TIME IN THE FUTURE THESE FACTORS WOULD IMPACT  THE MELTING OF THE ARCTIC SEA ICE EXTENT.

 * Description of the data exploration phase of the project
 ![P5](https://github.com/ALIYA2Group/Mod20_Segment_3/blob/main/Pictures/P5.PNG)